ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 *No includes.
 No compile-time linking.
 No argument type-casting.
 No guesswork.*
 *Just run-time lookup and type-safe invocation*.

-### ⚡ Performance!
+### ⚡ Performance

 Overhead?
 Practically none. **RTL**’s reflective calls — when return and argument types are known — are just a native function-pointer hop, often faster than `std::function`.

 Yes — `rtl::function` is faster than `std::function`.

 Microbenchmarks show reflective invocations through `rtl::function` have lower call overhead — a single, native pointer jump with no extra indirection.
-Once the functions start doing real work, both perform identically — always, under all conditions.
+Once the functions start doing real work, both perform identically.

 ### 💡 In One Line